OtabekAz/qa5-project/_DOCS/user/roles_permissions.md

   * quiz: get, create answer,
   * flash: get, create training

-Learners have access to all courses, included lectures, tests, cards, conspects and quizes.
+Learners have access to all courses, included lectures, tests, cards, conspects and quizzes.
 This role enables user to create diary post, but editing after it has been published is not permitted.

 ### 3. Student